telerik/reporting-docs/knowledge-base/getauthenticationstateasync-was-called-before-setauthenticationstate.md

 ---
 title: GetAuthenticationStateAsync was called before SetAuthenticationState
-description: Such an error might occur
+description: Such an error might occur when you try to authenticate the REST service
 type: troubleshooting
-page_title: GetAuthenticationStateAsync was called before SetAuthenticationState
+page_title: GetAuthenticationStateAsync was Called before SetAuthenticationState
 slug: getauthenticationstateasync-was-called-before-setauthenticationstate
 position:
 tags: